 This document establishes the policies and procedures for an online testing environment at Goldfarb School of Nursing at Barnes Jewish College.
 This policy provides guidance to faculty and learners for online testing procedures.
 To establish a secure online testing environment.
-Additional references are linked within this document to source material.
+Additional references are linked within these documents to source material.
+Online testing policy and Testing Policy